Crisis pregnancy center: False medical information

-CPCs have also been found to disseminate misinformation about birth control methods, in particular the idea that contraception and condoms do not work or have harmful effects.
+CPCs have been found to disseminate misinformation about birth control methods, in particular the idea that contraception and condoms do not work or have harmful effects.
 False information about pregnancy and the female body, fetal development, the availability of abortion in early pregnancy, and the rate of postpartum depression among women who carry to term may be provided.
 CPCs may also misinform women about their stage of pregnancy in order to prevent them from seeking an abortion until it is no longer legally possible.
 The American College of Obstetricians and Gynecologists have found that CPCs are "often non-medical facilities who have no legal obligation to provide pregnant women with accurate information and are not subject to HIPAA or required by law to maintain client confidentiality."
 A mixed-methods analysis of persons seeking care from CPCs found that people seek out CPCs for pregnancy confirmation, lack of access to healthcare, and abortions.
 The patients reported a range of positive and negative experiences, but mostly reported reduced options and some deception.
 Care Net denounces "any form of deception in its corporate advertising or individual conversations with its clients", though it also says of its promotion of an abortion–breast cancer link that its "role is clearly to include this possible risk when [they] educate clients about all the risks of abortions."

 A July 2006 report by Representative Henry Waxman (D-CA) and his minority members' staff in the House Committee on Government Reform noted that CPCs had received over $30 million in federal funding since 2001, derived mostly from programs for abstinence-only sex education.
 For this report, female investigators telephoned CPCs that had received federal funding and posed as pregnant teenagers deciding whether to get an abortion.
 They found that 20 of the 23 centers (87%) reached provided false or misleading information about the health effects of abortion, particularly about a supposed link between abortion and breast cancer, supposed risks to subsequent fertility, and supposed negative mental health repercussions.